twbs/bootstrap/README.md

 Sass Conversion
 ---------------

-The Twitter Bootstrap was lovingly converted to CSS by:
+The Twitter Bootstrap was lovingly converted to Sass by:

 **John W. Long**